 Nurturing happiness back into a healthy place requires dedicating time to the things that bring you happiness and joy.

-Maybe it’s a romantic partner or a dear BFF that you just have to catch back up with.
-Perhaps it’s tending to your flower garden so you can watch it all grow and blossom.
+Maybe it’s a romantic partner or a dear friend that you just have to catch back up with.
+Perhaps it’s tending to your garden so you can watch it grow and blossom.

 Spend some time reconnecting with the things that bring you happiness and fulfillment.
 Make it a regular habit to partake in these activities so that you can continue building on those positive things.

-7. Consider professional help if you are struggling.
+8. Consider professional help if you are struggling.

 If you find that you can’t reconnect with your happiness or get into a better mental space, it would be a good idea to consult with a mental health professional to work toward a solution.
-Click here to find a therapist near you or who you can connect with online.